Luchador/GUD/docs/RcpProfiler.md

 > Historical reference: the RCP profiler, its scheduler/HUD hooks, linker
 > entries and tests, and the GFX/BG command counters have been removed after
 > hardware profiling.
+The current build retains FPS and uses the compact
-FPS and the existing CPU timing rows remain.
+> [bottleneck profiler](BottleneckProfiler.md) in place of the CPU timing rows.
 The
 > implementation and test instructions below describe the profiling build
 > at commit `03bec2a4`, not the current build.
 Keep these measurement definitions
 > when interpreting earlier captures or restoring instrumentation from Git.